securevale/swift-confidential/README.md

 This technique involves data randomization.
 The randomization technique is *polymorphic*, meaning that given the same input data, different output data is produced with each run.

+> [!NOTE]
-> **NOTE:**  Randomization technique is best suited for secrets of which size does not exceed 256 bytes.
-> For larger secrets, the size of the obfuscated data will grow from 2N to 3N, where N is the input data size in bytes,
-> or even 5N (32-bit platform) or 9N (64-bit platform) if the size of input data is larger than 65 536 bytes.
-> For this reason, the internal implementation of this technique is a subject to change in next releases.
+> Randomization technique is best suited for secrets of which size does not exceed 256 bytes.
+For larger secrets, the size of the obfuscated data will grow from 2N to 3N, where N is the input data size in bytes, or even 5N (32-bit platform) or 9N (64-bit platform) if the size of input data is larger than 65 536 bytes.
+For this reason, the internal implementation of this technique is a subject to change in next releases.

 **Syntax**